joedski/musings/General/Basic-Lesson Distillate.md

 - Minimize Complexion
   - I mean, obviously, right?
   - Don't build hard-coded combinations of functionality where they're not necessary.
 That only serves to obscure what's going on.
+    - But do build such things if they are both explicitly named and very commonly used.
+See "Formalize Patterns of Usage".
   - Where something can be implemented in a few separate orthogonal functions and from those combined into the desired total functionality, it should be.
 - Make your code readable
   - You spend significantly more time reading your code than you do writing it.